-It is therefore attracting to scale the results of existing N-body simulations instead of doing new ones.
+It is therefore attractive to scale the results of existing \textit{N}-body simulations instead of doing new ones.
 In order to do this one needs to calculate analytically how the MF changes with the small change of cosmological parameters.
-This calculation can be done basing on the simplest Press-Schechter method.
-Examples of such scaling can be found in \cite{LoVerde}, \cite{Kang}, \cite{Grossi} who used a simulated MF for Gaussian initial conditions and multiplied it by a correction factor extracted from the ratio of a non-Gaussian Press-Schechter MF to a Gaussian one.
-A similar approach was also used by \cite{Barkana04} and \cite{Ahn} who computed a MF in different environments by taking a high precision global MF (Sheth-Mo-Tormen in \cite{Barkana04} and a simulated one in \cite{Ahn}) and multiplying it by a bias factor computed from an excursion set approach.
+This calculation can be done based on the simplest Press-Schechter method.
+Examples of such scaling can be found in \cite{LoVerde}, \cite{Kang} and \cite{Grossi} who used a simulated MF for Gaussian initial conditions and multiplied it by a correction factor extracted from the ratio of a non-Gaussian Press-Schechter MF to a Gaussian one.
+A similar approach was also used by \cite{Barkana04} and \cite{Ahn} who computed an MF in different environments by taking a high precision global MF (Sheth-Mo-Tormen in \cite{Barkana04} and a simulated one in \cite{Ahn}) and multiplying it by a bias factor computed from an excursion set approach.

-Despite the fact that the rescaling of MF has been used in several papers, there is no exhaustive investigation of the accuracy of this approach in literature up to date.
-E.g. \cite{Ahn} computed the number of haloes in the mass range $10^5-10^9 M_\odot$ as a function of large-scale density and found that using the rescaling of either N-body MF or Sheth-Mo-Tormen MF for this purpose is much more accurate than using linear bias model with Press-Schechter MF.
+Despite the fact that the rescaling of MF has been used in several papers, there is no exhaustive investigation of the accuracy of this approach in the literature to date.
+For example, \cite{Ahn} computed the number of haloes in the mass range $10^5-10^9 M_\odot$ as a function of large-scale density and found that using the rescaling of either \textit{N}-body MF or Sheth-Mo-Tormen MF for this purpose is much more accurate than using a linear bias model with Press-Schechter MF.

 The rescaling of MF may turn out to be useful for the exploration of a variety of non-standard cosmologies as well as fine-tuning the cosmological parameters to fit the observed Universe.
 This motivated us to investigate the precision of the rescaled mass function in this paper.
-For this purpose we run a set of simulations with varying cosmological parameters: matter density $\Omega_m$, amplitude of the power spectrum $\sigma_8$, slope of the initial power spectrum $n_s$.
+For this purpose, we run a set of simulations with varying cosmological parameters: matter density $ \Omega_{\mathrm{m}}$, amplitude of the power spectrum $\sigma_8$ and slope of the initial power spectrum $n_s$.
 The accuracy of the rescaled MF is then expressed as a function of the difference of these parameters between the source and target cosmologies.